-With the introduction of the My Number system in October 2015, the personal information entrusted to the Company from our customers now includes individual numbers used for identifying individuals, and reducing the risk of personal information leakage is all the more important.
+With the introduction of the My Number system in October 2015, the personal information entrusted to the Company from our customers now includes individual numbers used for identifying individuals.
+Further, as the Amended Act on the Protection of Personal Information was fully enforced in May 30, 2017, reducing the risk of personal information leakage is all the more important.

 It is with this awareness that the Group acquired third party accreditations including the Information Security Management System (ISMS) Conformity Assessment Scheme and JIS Q 15001 Personal Information Protection Management Systems - Requirements (Privacy Mark) for the cloud services offered by the Company, so that our customers can use our cloud services with a peace of mind.
-TISC also acquired the Assurance Reports on Controls at a Service Organization (Audit Report No. 86) based on JICPA Auditing and Assurance Practice Committee Practical Guideline No. 86.